 Be careful!
-Nicking seeds can easily lead to cut fingers and hands.
+This task can easily lead to cut fingers and hands.

-Nicking seeds is often performed in conjunction with
+Also, this technique is technique is often performed in conjunction with soaking seeds.